IBM-Bluemix-Docs/StreamingAnalytics/StreamingAnalytics.md

 To create and deploy Python applications without a {{site.data.keyword.streamsshort}} development environment, use the service notebooks in {{site.data.keyword.DSX_short}} or the {{site.data.keyword.streamsshort}} Python API.
 For more information, see [Developing Python applications for {{site.data.keyword.streaminganalyticsshort}}](/docs/services/StreamingAnalytics/t_develop_apps_python.html).

 You can develop Beam applications with Streams runner in your local development environment, which you can then deploy and monitor in the {{site.data.keyword.streaminganalyticsshort}} service.
-For more information about Beam applications with Streams runner, see the [Monitor Beam apps with Streams Runner in {{site.data.keyword.streaminganalyticsshort}}](docs/services/StreamingAnalytics/gs_beamrunner.html).
+For more information about Beam applications with Streams runner, see the [IBM Streams Runner for Apache Beam in {{site.data.keyword.streaminganalyticsshort}}](/docs/services/StreamingAnalytics/gs_beamrunner.html).

 **Compatibility with {{site.data.keyword.streamsshort}} operators:**